The Heisenberg-Virasoro Lie conformal superalgebra

-{{\bf Abstract:} In this paper, we introduce a class of Heisenberg-Virasoro Lie conformal superalgebras $\mathfrak{s}$ by using the conformal modules of Heisenberg-Virasoro Lie conformal algebras.
-A class of super Heisenberg-Virasoro algebras of Ramond type $\S$ are defined by the formal distribution Lie superalgebras of $\mathfrak{s}$.
-Then we construct a class of simple $\S$-modules, which are induced from simple modules of the finite-dimensional solvable Lie superalgebras.
-These modules are isomorphic to simple restricted $\S$-modules, and include the highest weight modules, Whittaker modules and high order Whittaker modules and so on.
-As a byproduct, we present a class of subalgebras of $\S$, which are isomorphic to the super Heisenberg-Virasoro algebras of Neveu-Schwarz type. \vs{5pt}
+{{\bf Abstract:} In this paper, we introduce a finite Lie conformal superalgebra called the Heisenberg-Virasoro Lie conformal superalgebra $\mathfrak{s}$ by using a class of Heisenberg-Virasoro Lie conformal modules.
+The super Heisenberg-Virasoro algebra of Ramond type $\S$ is defined by the formal distribution Lie superalgebra of $\mathfrak{s}$.
+Then we construct a class of simple $\S$-modules, which are induced from simple modules of some finite dimensional solvable Lie superalgebras.
+These modules are isomorphic to simple restricted $\S$-modules, and include the highest weight modules, Whittaker modules and high order Whittaker modules.
+As a byproduct, we present a subalgebra of $\S$, which is isomorphic to the super Heisenberg-Virasoro algebra of Neveu-Schwarz type. \vs{5pt}

-\ni{\bf Key words:} Lie conformal superalgebra, super Heisenberg-Virasoro algebra, simple module.
+\ni{\bf Key words:} Lie conformal superalgebra, super Heisenberg-Virasoro algebra, simple module.}

 \ni{\it Mathematics Subject Classification (2020):} 17B10, 17B65, 17B68.} \parskip .001 truein\baselineskip 6pt \lineskip 6pt